pulibrary/pul-store/README.md

 $ git clone --recursive git@github.com:pulibrary/pul-store.git
 ```

-You must establish a connection to github [[using SSH|https://help.github.com/articles/generating-ssh-keys]] keys for this to work.
+You must establish a connection to github [using SSH keys](https://help.github.com/articles/generating-ssh-keys) rather than HTTPS for this to work.